Long-Term Effects of Alcohol Use

 Alcohol is the most widely consumed intoxicating substance in the United States.
-According to the Centers for Disease Control and Prevention (CDC), in 2018 the overwhelming majority (an estimated 66%) of all adults in the U.S. drank alcohol that year.1 Because alcohol is so widely available and legal for those above drinking age to purchase, it’s easy to view it as relatively harmless.
+According to the Centers for Disease Control and Prevention (CDC), in 2018 the overwhelming majority (an estimated 66%) of all adults in the U.S. drank alcohol that year.1 Because alcohol is so widely available and legal for those above the drinking age to purchase, it’s easy to view it as relatively harmless.
 However, alcohol use can be problematic and has the potential to negatively affect a person’s long-term health outlook—and not just for the heavy drinker.2

-A person does not have to have an alcohol use disorder to experience the adverse health effects of drinking.
+A person does not have to have an alcohol use disorder to experience the adverse health effects of long-term drinking.
 Regular drinking and, especially, excessive drinking can impact your health in numerous ways, regardless of whether you ever become fully addicted to alcohol.
 For example, just a single episode of heavy drinking can lead to certain cardiovascular issues such as irregular heartbeat, increased blood pressure, and elevated stroke risk, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).2 Even moderate drinking can have a negative impact; for women, just one drink per day can contribute to increased breast cancer risk.3

 Alcohol is one of the leading causes of early mortality for Americans.
 In 2017, alcohol was in some way involved in 2.6% of all deaths in the United States.3 In the 18 years between 1999 and 2017, alcohol contributed to almost 1 million deaths in the U.S.3 The largest increases over this time span were among young adults between 25 and 34 years old.3